 What is Management?

-The main objective of any business concern is to transform the available material goods into superior products or services; this needs the competent and productive use of resources to get the utmost output.
+The main objective of any business concern is to transform the available material goods into superior products or services.
+This requires the competent and productive use of resources to get the utmost output.
+To obtain maximal productivity, it necessitates the ability to plan, impressive organizing, leadership traits, controlling and administrative skills.

 Functions of Management